italia/eudi-wallet-it-docs/docs/en/onboarding-processes-credentials.rst

 **Input**

 The schema of the Credential type follows the Schema Definition Parameters of :ref:`registry:Schema Registry`: its ``credential_type`` and ``version``, the ``format`` it applies to, a JSON Schema for the SD-JWT VC format or a CBOR Schema for the mdoc-CBOR format, and the ``schema_uri`` with its integrity digest.
-The schema is composed of the claims defined in :ref:`registry:Claims Registry`, and a claim still missing activates the :ref:`onboarding-system:Claim Registration`.
+The schema is provided by the Attestation Scheme Provider together with the definition of the Credential type, and it is composed of the claims defined in :ref:`registry:Claims Registry`.
+A claim still missing activates the :ref:`onboarding-system:Claim Registration`.

 **Outcome**